-Depending on how much you plan to do and the amount of professional help you have, a typical kitchen remodel can take anywhere between 4 and 6 weeks.
+Depending on the scope of your project and the amount of professional help you have, a typical kitchen remodel can take anywhere between 4 and 6 weeks.
 While this list does not include every element of the process, it does provide the framework from which you can plan your own project.

 Here are a few items up in the first week of your kitchen remodel: